braindotai/Moon-Racoons/README.md

 # Problem Statement

-Ever since the pandemic, all educational institutes and other education systems have started functioning remotely.
+Ever since the pandemic, all educational institutes and other educational systems have started functioning remotely.
-This is usually okay for short time interval, but because of the limited control over COVID 19 pandemic, these institute would be closed in the foreseeable future.
+This is usually okay for short time interval, but because of the limited control over COVID 19 pandemic, these institute would be closed for the foreseeable future.

-So, children in every country are almost immobile, to the extent that causes serious health issues and diseases such as **Venous Thrombosis**, **Bedsores**, **Muscle Atrophy**, **Movement Disorders**... etc, which are highly dangerous and common diseasos among children.
+So, children in every country are almost immobile, to the extent that causes serious health issues and diseases such as **Venous Thrombosis**, **Bedsores**, **Muscle Atrophy**, **Movement Disorders**... etc, which are highly dangerous and common diseases among children.

 # Solution